Article

-Sarah Chavez knows a thing or two about death.
-She is a prominent voice in the death positive movement, which aims to change the way we talk about death – removing fear and taboo and replacing it with an understanding that being curious about, talking about, and experiencing death are all normal parts of life.
-She is the executive director of the Order of the Good Death, an organization aimed at destigmatizing death, fostering healthy conversations about its importance, looking at loss and death through an intersectional lens, and considering how things like race, money, and gender identity impact how we experience death.
+Sarah Chavezexternal link, opens in a new tab knows a thing or two about death.
+She is a prominent voice in the death positive movementexternal link, opens in a new tab, which aims to change the way we talk about death – removing fear and taboo and replacing it with an understanding that being curious about, talking about, and experiencing death are all normal parts of life.
+She is the executive director of the Order of the Good Deathexternal link, opens in a new tab, an organization aimed at destigmatizing death, fostering healthy conversations about its importance, looking at loss and death through an intersectional lens, and considering how things like race, money, and gender identity impact how we experience death.

 Sarah is also a dear friend of mine.
-I found her work by way of her friend and colleague Caitlin Doughty – author, funeral home director, and host of the YouTube series, Ask A Mortician.
+I found her work by way of her friend and colleague Caitlin Doughtyexternal link, opens in a new tab – author, funeral home director, and host of the YouTube series, Ask A Morticianexternal link, opens in a new tab.
 As a formerly death-phobic child, Caitlin’s channel opened up a whole new world for me; one where this looming and terrifying experience of dying was demystified.
-As I ventured further into the world of death positivity, I met Sarah, and began incorporating death positivity into both my work and my life – writing about it for Sarah’s website Death & the Maiden, which examines death through a feminist lens, and by opening up conversations with my friends and loved ones about death, death care, and the macabre.
+As I ventured further into the world of death positivity, I met Sarah, and began incorporating death positivity into both my work and my life – writing about it for Sarah’s website Death & the Maidenexternal link, opens in a new tab, which examines death through a feminist lens, and by opening up conversations with my friends and loved ones about death, death care, and the macabre.

 One of the many things I admire about Sarah is her ability to take her work and tailor it to the needs of a specific community.
 She is passionate about ensuring everyone – regardless of their gender identity, immigration status, location, financial status, race, or disability – can have empowering conversations about death.
-Be it the current news cycle, or your personal life, we are living in a time where death and loss are everywhere we look: at the border, during school shootings, and in our television shows (content note on that link: suicide) for example.
+Be it the current news cycle, or your personal life, we are living in a time where death and loss are everywhere we look: at the borderexternal link, opens in a new tab, during school shootingsexternal link, opens in a new tab, and in our television showsexternal link, opens in a new tab (content note on that link: suicide) for example.
 With this in mind, I wanted to talk with Sarah about how young people could better understand death, how they could better talk to each other about it and support one another through it.

 Can you explain what death positivity is?
 What does it mean to you?